uribe-convers/Online_Courses/Week4/Class_Notes_Week_4.md

 We are going to use a for loop to count the number of vowels in a string.

-Writ a function that does this:
+Write a function that does this:

 ```python